2022 NAIA Women’s Outdoor Track & Field Rating Index – Week 2

-NEW ORLEANS – Here is the second installment of the NAIA Women’s Outdoor Track & Field National Rating Index for the 2021 season, as released on Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
-Only the top two teams remained steady in the National TFRI following one of the busiest weekends of the season.
+NEW ORLEANS – Here is the fifth edition of the NAIA Women’s Indoor Track & Field National Rating Index for the 2022 season, as released on Wednesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
+No marks from previous seasons are used, which means this objective ranking is comprised solely of marks from the 2022 indoor track & field season.

 NAIA — Women's Outdoor Track & Field

 William Carey (Miss.)

 British Columbia leaps all the way to No. 1 after not being ranked in Week 1.
 The Thunderbirds are back on the track (and in the field) after not having a full outdoor season since before COVID.
 UBC has a total of 20 top-10 marks and lead the nation in four different events; Jamie Hennessey (Steeple, 10:37.11), Zoe Doorenspleet (5000, 16:43.16), Olivia Lundman (5000-meter race walk, 23:12.53) and Hailey Kjaer (Javelin, 45.18m/148-3).
 In addition to leading the nation in both the 5000 and 5000-meter race walk, the Thunderbirds have four athletes ranked inside the top-10 in both events.
 The mid-distance and distance events account for 13 of their 20 top-10 marks.

 William Carey (Miss.) dropped one spot to No. 2, after not competing during the week.
 The Crusaders have 11 top-10 marks, leading the nation in five events.
 Joy Abu leads WCU with the No. 1 100H and 400H in addition to the No. 2 open 400.
 Abu also anchored the Crusaders No. 1 4×100 relay (45.49).
 Sisters Brittany and Nevegant Jones lead the nation in the long jump and triple jump, respectively.